-1 Criticality of the Unit This factor measures the importance of the unit to accomplish the mission of the District.
+IMPACT 1 Criticality of the Unit This factor measures the importance of the unit to accomplish the mission of the District.
 This considers the impact if the unit is unable to provide its service within a required time frame and/or at the expected level.
-2 Financial SIMPACT This considers the overall dollar amount flowing through, committed to, or generated by the unit/process (e.g. expenditures, grant amount, revenues collected/earned).
+2 Financial Impact This considers the overall dollar amount flowing through, committed to, or generated by the unit/process (e.g. expenditures, grant amount, revenues collected/earned).
 This evaluates the impact of inappropriate activity from a financial perspective.
 3 Regulatory Compliance The complexity, volume, & clarity of regulations / compliance requirements from external requirements impact the District's ability to comply & therefore influences risk.
 Risks relate to the inability to comply; penalties, fines or litigation; loss of funding sources; & regulatory restrictions.
 4 Public NEWS Sensitivity This measures the sensitivity of the unit to public exposure of critical internal issues.
 This considers the potential effect to the District overall as the result of negative information.
-LIKELIHOOD LIKELIHOOD 5 Control Environment Assessment of the control environment is based on factors such as the adequacy of the existing control structure, expertise of management, historical problems, conditions found during recent reviews/interactions, and the overall effectiveness and efficiency of operations.
-5 Control Assessment of the control environment is based on factors such as the adequacy of the existing control structure, expertise of management, historical problems, conditions found during recent reviews/interactions, and Control Environment Changes in Assessment of the control environment is based on factors such as the adequacy of the existing control structure, expertise of management, historical problems, conditions found during recent reviews/interactions, and the overall effectiveness and efficiency of operations.
-Changes in management personnel, organizational & operational structure, & the operational systems can influence risk.
+LIKELIHOOD 5 Control Environment Assessment of the control environment is based on factors such as the adequacy of the existing control structure, expertise of management, historical problems, conditions found during recent reviews/interactions, and the overall effectiveness and efficiency of operations.
+6 Changes in the Unit Changes in management personnel, organizational & operational structure, & the operational systems can influence risk.
+In some cases, reorganization of responsibilities and activities can result in significant changes that compromise the internal control environment.
+7 operational structure, & the operational systems can influence risk.
 In some cases, reorganization of responsibilities and activities can result in significant